Ever wondered how long is a life sentence?

 - Crime Committed: Child Abuse

 Rene Lopez is one of the most notorious child abusers of all time.
-He was sentenced to a prison time of 1503 years.
+The court sentenced him to a prison term of 1503 years.
 It is one of the longest prison times ever served.
 He was sentenced to life on account of child abuse.

 In Fact, he has been sexually abusing his daughter for over four years.
 According to sources, his daughter was first abused by her friends.
 And when she went to Lopez, Lopez, instead of protecting her, abused her even further.

-There you go, that was the answer to how long is a life sentence.
-In normal situations, it is 15 years with the possibility of parole.
-The severity of the crimes dictates how long a life sentence is going to be.
+In normal situations, it is 25 years with the possibility of parole.
+However, the severity of the crimes dictates how long a life sentence is going to be.

 […] Read Also: How Long Is A Life Sentence? – United States Legal Guides […]